hapax/hapax.github.io/assets/chuzenji.md

 chow down on Nikko World Heritage Cheese Eggs, or take the cygnine pleasure crafts for a whirl on the lake.

+But the dream fades, and I am left with the dead boats, headless and run aground, looming at me out of the gloaming air.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2.png" />
 </div>
 </figure>

-The daytrippers fade, leaving me with the headless swans

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />